By 2g1c2 girls 1 cup

 Tags: Al Wein, cecil county, Cecil Times, charter, county commissionere, county executive, Diana Broomell, election, Elkton, ethics, Ethics Commission, government, Republican, Robert Hodge, Route 222, Tari Moore, valerie falcioni, Walt Rozanski

-Posted in Business, Cecil Times, Elections, Elkton, Republican Central Committee, Republicans, Robert Hodge, Uncategorized, cecil county, cecil county government, county commissioner, politics, women | 5 Comments »
+Posted in Business, cecil county, cecil county government, Cecil Times, county commissioner, Elections, Elkton, politics, Republican Central Committee, Republicans, Robert Hodge, Uncategorized, women | 5 Comments »

 SHH—don’t tell anyone.
 The Cecil County Commissioners named two new members to the county’s Ethics Commission on Tuesday, but their applications seeking appointment, listing their resumes and why they wanted the post, are a secret.
 For months, the commish have been having closed door meetings to discuss various appointments to boards and commissions, which...